The client: Graceworks Lutheran Services Vista Place

 The benefit: Repositioned asset with strong market appeal

 This thorough analysis was presented to the board, highlighting Graceworks’ cash and market position, and was met with approval.
-The repositioning program broke ground in 2020 and included updating the existing building to include 50 large studio-apartment units with large master suites, kitchen and dining spaces, in-unit laundry, and walk-in closets.
-PMLF helped manage approximately $10.2 million, 50,000 square feet of new construction and additions over three years as the owner’s representative.
+The repositioning program broke ground in 2020 and included two phases to update the existing building to include 50 large one-bedroom plus den and two-bedroom units with large master suites, kitchen and dining spaces, in-unit laundry, and walk-in closets.
+PMLF oversaw approximately $10.2 million, 70,000 square feet of renovation construction and new outdoor amenities over two years as the development advisor and owner’s representative of phase one.
 Close to 80% of units were presold before construction concluded.